Philanthropy: Traditional philanthropy versus philanthrocapitalism

 Philanthrocapitalism differs from traditional philanthropy in how it operates.
 Traditional philanthropy is about charity, mercy, and selfless devotion improving recipients' wellbeing.
 Philanthrocapitalism, is philanthropy transformed by business and the market, where profit-oriented business models are designed that work for the good of humanity.
 Share value companies are an example.
 They help develop and deliver curricula in education, strengthen their own businesses and improve the job prospects of people.
 Firms improve social outcomes, but while they do so, they also benefit themselves.

 The rise of philanthrocapitalism can be attributed to global capitalism.
 Therefore, philanthropy has been seen as a tool to sustain economic and firm growth, based on human capital theory.
 Through education, specific skills are taught that enhance people's capacity to learn and their productivity at work.

 Intel invests in science, technology, engineering, and mathematics (STEM) curricular standards in the US and provides learning resources and materials for schools, for its innovation and revenue.
 The New Employment Opportunities initiative in Latin America is a regional collaboration to train one million youth by 2022 to raise employment standards and ultimately provide a talented pool of labour for companies.

+XTX Markets has committed over £400 million in philanthropic funding for STEM research, AI breakthroughs in mathematics, and talent mobility alongside partners at the Global Talent Fund, Renaissance Philanthropy, and universities including Oxford, Cambridge, Bristol, Edinburgh, and Imperial College London.

 Promoting equity through science and health philanthropy

 Philanthropy has the potential to foster equity and inclusivity in various fields, such as scientific research, development, and healthcare.
 Addressing systemic inequalities in these sectors can lead to more diverse perspectives, innovations, and better overall outcomes.

 Scholars have examined the importance of philanthropic support in promoting equity in different areas.
 For example, Christopherson et al. highlight the need to prioritize underrepresented groups, promote equitable partnerships, and advocate for diverse leadership within the scientific community.
 In the healthcare sector, Thompson et al. emphasize the role of philanthropy in empowering communities to reduce health disparities and address the root causes of these disparities.
 Research by Chandra et al. demonstrates the potential of strategic philanthropy to tackle health inequalities through initiatives that focus on prevention, early intervention, and building community capacity.
 Similarly, a report by the Bridgespan Group suggests that philanthropy can create systemic change by investing in long-term solutions that address the underlying causes of social issues, including those related to science and health disparities.
+A report in Nature argues that scientific philanthropies could provide equitable support for scientific research amid partisan public funding cuts.

 To advance equity in science and healthcare, philanthropists can adopt several key strategies: